scottyschup/ruby-curriculum/projects/chess.md

 You'll have to write logic that determines whether the game is won.

-Some kind of `Game` class should keep track of who's move it is, as well as the board, etc.
+Some kind of `Game` class should keep track of whose move it is, as well as the board, etc.

 You should not "bake in" the logic to prompt for a move into the game